Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/01_Architecture.md

     software.
 If you want the fastest core possible, you'll need a gaming PC.

-    *E.g., the AMD 5800X is a popular CPU for high end gaming PCs using the same core architecture as the CPUs in the LUMI.
+    *E.g., the AMD 5800X is a popular CPU for high end gaming PCs using the same core architecture as the CPUs in LUMI.
 It runs at a base clock of 3.8 GHz and a boost clock of 4.7 GHz if only one core is used and the system has proper cooling.
 The 7763 used in the compute nodes of LUMI-C runs at a base clock of 2.45 GHz and a boost clock of 3.5 GHz.
 If you have only one single core job to run on your PC, you'll